-If termination of the employment of the executive, either voluntarily or by us, results in a compensation continuance termination event (as defined in the employment agreement to mean termination due to our exercise of the 90-day notice exception, or termination as a result of the executive's disability, or termination by the executive for good reason, or termination by the executive's exercise of the 90-day notice exception after attaining the age of 65 or the expiration of a three-year term after being fixed by us), the executive is entitled to receive his base salary through the last day of the month of termination and, for the three-year period following termination, an annual amount equal to the average of the executive's base salary and his annual bonus under our non-equity incentive plan for the three calendar years within the five calendar-year period preceding termination that produces the highest average annual compensation.
+If termination of the employment of Mr. Congdon, either voluntarily or by us, results in a compensation continuance termination event, Mr. Congdon is entitled to receive his base salary through the last day of the month of termination and, for the three-year period following termination, an annual amount equal to the average of Mr. Congdon's base salary and his annual bonus under our non-equity incentive plan for the three calendar years within the five calendar-year period preceding termination that produces the highest average annual compensation.
+A compensation continuance termination event is defined in the employment agreement to mean termination due to: (i) our exercise of the 90-day notice exception; (ii) Mr. Congdon's exercise of the 90-day notice exception after attaining the age of 65; (iii) disability; (iv) good reason; or (v) the expiration of a three-year term after being fixed by us.
 If the excise tax under Section 4999 of the Code would apply to such payments, they will be reduced or otherwise adjusted so that the excise tax will not apply.
-The executive's final average compensation payable during the first six months of the compensation continuance period shall be paid to the executive in a lump sum as of the first day of the seventh calendar month of the compensation continuance period.
-During such period, the executive will also receive continued coverage under our medical, dental, vision and life insurance benefit programs.
-If the termination does not result in a compensation continuance termination event, the executive is due only his base salary through the last day of the month in which the termination date occurs.
+Mr. Congdon's final average compensation payable during the first six months of the compensation continuance period shall be paid to him in a lump sum as of the first day of the seventh calendar month of the compensation continuance period.
+During such period, he will also receive continued coverage under our medical, dental, vision and life insurance benefit programs.
+If the termination does not result in a compensation continuance termination event, Mr. Congdon is due only his base salary through the last day of the month in which the termination date occurs.

-Each executive is also subject to a non-competition and non-solicitation clause, which covers the term of the executive's employment plus the 24-month period following such executive's termination of employment.
+Mr. Congdon is also subject to a non-competition and non-solicitation clause, which covers the term of his employment plus the 24-month period following his termination of employment.